 This feature has allowed developers to deliver fantastic features and updates without extra hassle.
 AWS CodePipeline can also integrate easily with third-party applications such as GitHub or with your business’s custom plugins.

-AWS CodeCommit is the central repository service provided in AWS.
-It is secure, highly available backed by GitHub repository.
+AWS CodeCommit is the central repository service provided by AWS.
+It is secure, and highly available backed by a GitHub repository.

 It is exactly the same as git with all the commands being the same it’s pretty easy to use.

 AWS CodeBuild is a popular web service by Amazon and an uninterrupted integration service that compiles source code, runs coding tests, and produces complete software packages which are ready for deployment.